HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 {{ figure_markup(
     image="important-adoption.png",
-    caption="The distribution of the number of !important properties per page.", description="TODO",
+    caption="The distribution of the number of `!important` properties per page.", description="Bar chart showing the 10, 25, 50, 75, and 90th percentiles of the number of !important properties used per page.
+On mobile pages, the values are 0%, 1%, 2%, 5%, and 9%, respectively.
+Desktop values are the same.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSPMUe75uC8laUvzfECAPpT9fPoTdZA6FYDULorsUzKVmLmagphzh1UoXRcmyd6a3gxqr6dxIhmJyv5/pubchart?oid=316255168&format=interactive",
-    chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSPMUe75uC8laUvzfECAPpT9fPoTdZA6FYDULorsUzKVmLmagphzh1UoXRcmyd6a3gxqr6dxIhmJyv5/pubchart?oid=316255168&format=interactive",
     sheets_gid="1802353995",
     sql_file="meta_important_adoption.sql"